un1tyNL/Device_DEV/README.md

 1. Open the project folder in VS Code.
 2. Make sure to have the following extensions installed to make life easier:
   1. C/C++
   2. C/C++ Extension Pack
   3. C++ TestMate
   4. CMake
   5. CMake Tools
 6. Configure the project in the `CMake` tab (development in VSC was done using Clang 17.0.6 x86_64 from LLVM).
 7. Build all projects from the `CMake` tab.
-8. The in the `Test Explorer` tab:
+8. In the `Test Explorer` tab, the test can be seen and ran:
   1. Under `CTest` all components are listed, showing the build status of each component.
   2. Under `TestMate C++` all components are listed, showing the result of each individual test.
-3. 3.